abliss/upty/README.md

 The idea is to use an `LD_PRELOAD` shim to intercept calls to pty-related glibc functions (as well as `open` and `ioctl` for non-portable programs which use those directly).
 Instead of opening the real `/dev/ptmx` to ask the kernel for a new "master" pseudoterminal, we connect to a unix domain socket.
-On the other end of that socket is a daemon (written in golang) which handles all the line discipline and terminal settings (using code from gvisor, which is not wired up yet), and shuttle bytes between a second socket which will stand in for the corresponding "slave" terminal.
+On the other end of that socket is a daemon (written in golang) which handles all the line discipline and terminal settings (using code from gvisor, which is not wired up yet), and shuttles bytes to/from a second socket which will stand in for the corresponding "slave" terminal.

 # Roadmap
 Here are some test programs which use pseudoterminals; perhaps someday they will